sensu/sensu-docs/content/sensu-go/5.16/reference/rbac.md

 See the [reference docs][16] for the corresponding [resource type][17] to create resource definitions.

-_PRO TIP: By omitting the `namespace` attribute from resource definitions, you can use the `senusctl create --namespace` flag to specify the namespace for a group of resources at the time of creation, allowing you to replicate resources across namespaces without manual editing.
+_**PRO TIP**: If you omit the `namespace` attribute from resource definitions, you can use the `senusctl create --namespace` flag to specify the namespace for a group of resources at the time of creation.
+This allows you to replicate resources across namespaces without manual editing.
 See the [sensuctl reference][36] for more information._

 ### Namespace specification